St Margaret's Church, East Wellow

 The porch is 15th century, but the supporting timbers date to the 13th century and are the oldest in the church.
 Look for the numerous small holes, or pits, in the surface of the oak door.
 These show where rat-catchers pinned dead rats and other vermin until the churchwardens had paid them for their work.

 Inside the door is a medieval holy water stoup, and you can see remains of wall paintings around the niche.
 The nave roof is 15th century, in queen-post style.
 The pulpit dates to the early 17th century.
 It was discovered in a nearby barn in 1907 and brought back into the church.

-A window on the south wall has been transformed into a memorial to Francis Nightingale.
+A window on the south wall has been transformed into a memorial to Florence Nightingale.
 This includes several personal items given to St Margaret's by Nightingale in her will.
 Among them is a replica of the Scutari Cross.
 The original was made from spent bullets by a soldier in the Crimean War and given to Nightingale in thanks for her help.
 Sadly, the original cross was stolen and never recovered.
 Beside it is a simple framed text that once hung on Nightingale's bedroom wall.
 A memorial plaque to 'The Lady with the Lamp' is set on the wall.

 The main historic feature inside the church are several excellent medieval wall paintings.
 These were discovered hidden under layers of plaster in 1891.
 Most of the wall paintings date to the 13th century, though there are some even earlier examples.
 Throughout the church is a repeating pattern of squares decorated with flowers, painted around 1270.